Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 15.28.08 UTC
+- WIB: Sabtu, 9 November 2024 16.22.13 UTC
-- WITA: Sabtu, 9 November 2024 16.28.08 UTC
+- WITA: Sabtu, 9 November 2024 17.22.13 UTC
-- WIT: Sabtu, 9 November 2024 17.28.08 UTC
+- WIT: Sabtu, 9 November 2024 18.22.13 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"The only place you find success before work is in the dictionary."

-Kategori: attitude
+Kategori: motivational